euyemura/myNotes/interview-algorithms/big-0/intro.md

 When we talk about scalability, it means when we grow bigger and bigger with our input, how many more operations will we have to do??
 Big o allows us to explain this concept.

-Elements or input is on x axis, and operations is on y axis, and different functions have different growth charts, does it rise exponentially, or does it look almost like a sraight line?
+Elements or input is on x axis, and operations is on y axis, and different functions have different growth charts, does it rise exponentially, or does it look almost like a straight line?

 We can represent this in how long it takes to run, and then how many operations it takes to run.